Timothy-Gonzalez/fsyaml/README.md

 To do this, you'll install `fsyaml`.

+## Through Releases

+One way is by release binary from the [latest release](https://github.com/Timothy-Gonzalez/fsyaml/releases/latest).

+On windows, you can add it to any folder as long as you add that folder to the path.

+On linux, simply add it to your `bin` folder.

+## With Cargo

-The easiest way is using cargo, which you can install by [following these instructions](https://doc.rust-lang.org/cargo/getting-started/installation.html).
+Another way is using cargo, which you can install by [following these instructions](https://doc.rust-lang.org/cargo/getting-started/installation.html).

+After that, you can run a simple command in your terminal:
 ```bash
 cargo install fsyaml
 ```

 # Usage